CrossRef/event-data-user-guide/docs/app-gloss.md

  - Deposit - this is an internal entity used within Lagotto.
 It does not form part of the public DET service, although it may be of interest to users who want to look into the internals.
  - 'DOI Event Tracking' / 'DET' - the old name for the Crossref Event Data service
  - Relations - this is an internal entity used within Lagotto.
-CED does not use Lagotto Relation objects.
+Event Data does not use Lagotto Relation objects.
 The concept of a 'relation' is present in the Event object as a description of how a subject and an object are related.
  - Publisher Domains - now referred to as Landing Page Domains